Read the article in Construction Business Owner magazine

 I’m biased, coming from the software side, but I’m surprised by how many companies still rely on what I call manual or off-line solutions.
-These includes spreadsheets, whiteboards, paper forms or various combination of these.
+These include spreadsheets, whiteboards, paper forms or various combinations of these.

 This is changing gradually with the proliferation of better software options and the competitive pressures to deploy them.
 Still, even for companies that have adopted software, we still see the functions that you mentioned – maintenance, scheduling and field operations – being managed independently, with their own disconnected tools.
 An emerging challenge is figuring out how to connect the workflows and the data.